Texas Voters Approve Historic Property Tax Relief Through Constitutional Amendments

 How Commercial Property Owners And Businesses Are Affected

-No Caps On Commercial Appraisal Growth
+No Caps On Commercial Real Estate Appraisal Growth

-Commercial properties did not receive limits on how much appraised values can rise from year to year.
+Commercial properties did not receive limits on how much their appraised values can rise from year to year.
 Market shifts, redevelopment, and regional demand can still lead to substantial valuation increases.
 This makes regular review of appraisal notices essential for controlling operating expenses.

 Updated Valuation Standards For Greater Consistency